 Not all cases of aplasia cutis congenita are inherited.
 In order to establish a cause in each case, a detailed history should be done, including a review of maternal medications taken during the pregnancy and evidence of infections such as varicella or herpes viruses.
 A complete physical examination can be performed to search for associated physical anomalies or recognizable malformation syndromes, some of which may be inherited.

-A thorough family history is very important.
+A thorough family history

 When aplasia cutis congenita is inherited, autosomal dominant inheritance is most common.
 In this type of inheritance, only one abnormal gene is needed in order for the disease to develop.
 Often, one of the parents has the disease.
 An affected person has a 50% chance in each pregnancy to pass along the altered gene.
 Some cases of aplasia cutis congenita exhibit autosomal recessive inheritance.
 In this type of inheritance, two copies of an abnormal gene must be present in order for the disease or trait to develop.
 Typically, an individual with a recessive condition has inherited one altered gene from each of his/her parents (both of whom are carriers and not affected).

 If you are concerned about the risks for your children, you may also wish to seek the advice of a genetics professional.
 This type of medical professional can conduct the aforementioned evaluations and help to determine if your aplasia cutis congenita is inherited.
 They can also provide you with more specific risks regarding your chances to pass along aplasia cutis congenita to your offspring.

 How can I find a genetics professional in my area?